What are the entry fees for competitions?

 When will we get a schedule for the competition?

 We will send out a schedule via e-mail to studio directors 8-10 days before the event, we will send it sooner if it is ready.
 We post the General Schedule Online about 7 days before the competition.

 How are photogenic entries submitted?

-Entries must bring to the competition a recent 5 x 7 or 8 x 10 in black & white or color to the competition.
+Photogenic Entries must be brought to the competition as a recent 5 x 7 or 8 x 10 in black & white or color to the competition.
 Please write name, age, and studio on the back of the photo.
-Photos will be returned at the competition but contestants are responsible for retaining their photo on that day.
+Photos will be returned at the competition but photogenic contestants are responsible for retaining their photo on that day.
 Dance Machine ANDC is not responsible for any damages to the photograph submitted.
 You must enter photogenic on the day of competition.
 You do not have to be a registered competitor to enter the photogenic category, but you must be affiliated with a registered studio.
 DO NOT SEND PICTURES OR MONEY FOR PHOTOGENIC ENTRIES-you must enter at the competition.
-There is a $40.00 fee per photo entered in the photogenic category.
-Each photogenic entry will be awarded a trophy and receive a rating.
+There is a $45.00 fee per photo entered in the photogenic category.
+Each photogenic entry will be awarded an adjudication award and receive a rating.
 Top Score Photogenic Awards will be based on the number of entries submitted.
 All Photogenic Awards will be presented with Group Awards for the corresponding age division.

 How are routine critiques given to studios?

 Each judge will give an audio/video critique using Video Judge facilitated by DRC Video Productions.
-Score Sheets will be e-mailed to studios the Monday after a competition.
+Scores will be e-mailed to studios by the Tuesday after a competition.

 What awards do you give?